Mhjba/Python/0x0C-python-almost_a_circle/README.md

 Uncommented line in /etc/ssh/ssh_config that said # ForwardX11 no and change no to yes.
 Then added line config.ssh.forward_agent = true to my Vagrantfile in addition to config.ssh.forward_x11 = true.
 Halted my vm with vagrant halt and started it back up with vagrant up --provision then vagrant ssh.
 If you get an error that looks like /usr/bin/xauth: timeout in locking authority file /home/vagrant/.Xauthority, then enter rm .Xauthority (you may have to sudo).
 Logout and restart the vm with vagrant up --provision.
 Test with xeyes.
 If Xquartz is installed on the Mac OS it should open in an Xquartz window.
-It is your responsibility to request a review for this task from a peer before the project’s deadline.
-If no peers have been reviewed, you should request a review from a TA or staff member.

-Repo:

-GitHub repository: alx-higher_level_programming
-Directory: 0x0C-python-almost_a_circle
-File: models/base.py